James Mayhew: Presenting concerts

 Mayhew's collaborations include concerts with the BBC National Orchestra of Wales, the Royal Scottish National Orchestra, London Mozart Players, the Doric String Quartet, Carducci Quartet, The Orchestra of the Music Makers from Singapore, The Piccadilly Symphony Orchestra, The Docklands Sinfonia, Chetham's Symphony Orchestra, Baroque specialists Realm of Music, and the Russian pianist Alexander Ardakov.
 In 2013 he designed sets and costumes for a production of the opera Noye's Fludde in Tewkesbury Abbey, to celebrate Benjamin Britten's centenary year, and as part of his role as the Guest Director of the 2013 Cheltenham Music Festival.

 In February 2017, the composer Bernard Hughes adapted Mayhew's The Knight Who Took All Day as a concert work for orchestra and narrator.
 Mayhew himself narrated (and illustrated) the premiere with the Hertford Symphony Orchestra.
 Later that month, he departed from his usual classical concerts to join the singer-songwriter Tanita Tikaram at the Barbican Centre in London.
 Mayhew painted to two songs: "Glass Love Train" and "Cathedral Song".

 In July 2017, Mayhew performed, as narrator, in the premiere performances of a new orchestral work for children, for which he also wrote the script: The Caretaker's Guide to the Orchestra.
 The music was composed by Jeremy Holland-Smith and was performed by the Docklands Sinfonia.
 The performances were directed by Royal Ballet choreographer/director Will Tuckett.

 Mayhew is artistic advisor to The Són Project, the Southampton-based professional orchestra.

+Mayhew has published two books of stories based on music to which he has presented at concerts: Once Upon a Tune (2021) and A Symphony of Stories (2024) both published by Otter-Barry Books.